 In some cases, COVID-19 may cause chest restriction (e.g. from pain or local areas of pulmonary collapse), present during the height of the pneumonia phase, which subsequently precipitate disordered breathing patterns.
-This may respond to the timely initiation of physiotherapy intervention.
-Symptoms of early fatigability and reduced performance may also be features of an increased work of breathing due to underlying respiratory disease following the acute illness and as such, may prompt the need for respiratory investigation.
+This may respond to the timely initiation of respiratory physiotherapy intervention.
+Symptoms of early fatigability and reduced exercise performance may also be features of an increased work of breathing due to underlying respiratory disease and should also prompt a respiratory investigation.

 At the current time it is difficult to fully know the long-term implications of post-COVID-19 lung disease from severe spectrum disease and the evidence base that does exist is based on a small sample size or extrapolated from previous experience of SAR-CoV-1 and Middle East Respiratory Syndrome coronavirus (MERS-CoV).
 Severe COVID-19 related respiratory disease is associated with damage to the pulmonary airspaces, interstitium and pulmonary vascular interface.
 Preliminary data indicates that the most sensitive pulmonary function test in this context is the measurement of gas transfer (22).
 Venous thrombosis in the lungs with or without the development of secondary pulmonary hypertension may occur (23,24).
 Case study reports in individuals with acute respiratory distress syndrome (ARDS) during their acute illness leading to pulmonary fibrosis and exertional breathlessness are present though the prevalence of such presentations and implications for athletes with more mild disease is unknown.